 Solve the Medical Riddle: She Has Had a Constant Headache for Two Weeks and Her Pupils Are Not the Same Size, Third Week

-Editor’s note: Welcome to our ThirdAge feature that gives you a chance to play medical sleuth as we share the details of what happened when a patient presented with a … Read More→
+Editor’s note: Welcome to our ThirdAge feature that gives you a chance to play medical sleuth as we share the … Read More→

 If you suffer from migraine headaches, you might want to blame the winds.
 Canadian researchers say warm winds may trigger migraines.
 The report appears in the Jan.
 25 issue of the scientific journal Neurology.Dr.
 Wernher Becker and a team of scientists at the University of Calgary studied the effects of warm westerly winds called "chinooks" on 75 migraine patients.
 Nearly half of the sufferers appeared to be affected by a change in the weather with the arrival of the chinook.